vishnu350/st/README.md

     sudo make install
     fc-cache -fv

-To customize common settings, edit the files below prior to running make patch:
+To customize default common settings, edit the files below prior to running make patch:
 - Font settings: patches/st-vish.diff (line 10)
 - Transparency value: patches/st-alpha-swapmouse.diff (line 10)

+Configuration values such as font settings will be stored in `~/.st.conf` for persistence, change this file if needed.
+If this file does not exist or was deleted, it will be regenerated.

 # Running st